Valiantiam/solarmark-aauthcogs/README.md

 ### Current cogs
 Cog |  Purpose
 --- | ---
-`thread.py` | Add a context menu for recruiters to right click on a user and createa private recruitment thread.
+`thread.py` | Add a context menu for recruiters to right click on a user and create a private recruitment thread, auotmaically bringing in the recruit and all recruiters.

 ## How to Install
 *(Assumes a docker environment and does not use correct standards for installing.
 Really you/me should publish this to pypi.)*